anshuldante/my-reminder-app/README.md

 ## TODO (high priority)

+* A new recurrence type to allow infinite recurrence.
 * Text box to show the next set of upcoming alarms.
 * Add notifications for upcoming alarms.
 * Add various preferences.